 Individualized educational plans (IEPs) provide a student’s education team with clarity on what a child participates in and how a child engages within an educational program.
 IEP team members, including students, families, educators, direct service providers, and building administrators, serve as the decision-making body for these supports and services.
 Technology staff can also consider these plans as a foundation for how technology will support the learner to access the general curriculum.

-Actions to unify inclusive technology decision-making with interoperable assistive technologies include:
+Actions to unify inclusive technology decision-making: